jakelineh2754/cyoa-project-/situations/die.md

-You were tired and too slow sorry your journey ended you died!
+You were weak and too tired to react, your journey has ended you died!

 [Start Over](../README.md)